Turn On AI in Your Tableau Server Site

 -

-In the Connect to LLM dialog, enter your LLM provider's API key, then click Connect.
-Currently, OpenAI is the only supported LLM provider.
+In the Connect to LLM dialog, select OpenAI for the LLM provider, then enter your LLM provider's API key and click Connect.

 After successfully connecting to your provider, you can also edit, test, or delete your connection as needed.